Gohla/pie/tutorial/src/3_min_sound/4_fix_task_dep/index.md

 ../../gen/3_min_sound/4_fix_task_dep/a_upper_task.rs.diff
 ```

-The `ToUpper` task does (as expected) the opposite of the `ToLower` task: it requires the string producing task and returns the string in uppercase.
+The `ToUpper` task does (as expected) the opposite of the `ToLower` task: it requires the string providing task and returns the string in uppercase.

 ## Test case setup